Postgraduate Course: Surveillance and control of transboundary diseases affecting international trade (INAH11023)

-- Describe the transmission of transboundary animal diseases studied with in the course and critically appraise their effects on domestic and wildlife populations
+- Describe the transmission and impacts of transboundary animal diseases on domestic and wildlife populations

-- Evaluate measures designed to control transboundary animal diseases
+- Compare and contrast measures designed to control transboundary animal diseases

-- Critically appraise official and informal disease reporting systems in respect to transboundary animal diseases
+- Compare and contrast official and informal disease reporting systems

 |No specific reading material, students are pointed to recent peer reviewed articles that will be made available on a weekly basis|